szabgab/pydigger.com/README.md

 We save these two data structures and in addition we try to determine if the package has Git repository and if Travis-CI is configured in that repository.

+We cannot store the data received from Pypi as it is in a MongoDB database as it has places where the version number is a key and has . in it which cannot be a key in MongoDB.